-Modifiability: Modifiability is the degree to which a system can be modified without introducing defects or degrading quality [I25010, p.
+- Modifiability: Modifiability is the degree to which a system can be modified without introducing defects or degrading quality [I25010, p.
 15].
 It is directly influenced by modularity and analyzability, as also stated by the ISO standard [I25010, p.
 15].
 In terms of a transformation network, this can include the adaptation of existing transformations or the extension of an existing network with further metamodels and transformations.
-The same arguments as for modularity and analyzability apply, and thus modifiability improves and degrades with modularity of the transformation network.
-For example, the complexity of adding a new transformation, which is covered by modifiability, depends on the number of transformations that already, and in particular transitively, preserve relations between the two metamodels related by the new transformation.

-Testability: Testability is the degree with which test criteria can be effectively and efficiently established and evaluated by test cases for a product [I25010, p.
+The same arguments as for modularity and analyzability apply, and thus modifiability improves and degrades with modularity of the transformation, which is covered by modifiability, depends on the number of transformations, between the two metamodels related by the new transformation. - Testability: Testability is the degree with which test criteria can be effectively and efficiently established and evaluated by test cases for a product [I25010, p.
 15], such as a transformation network.
 While there are many influencing factors for testability, such as encapsulation and coupling within the implementation, it is, again, also influenced by the number of transformation paths across which consistency relations are preserved.
 The more paths of transformations preserving the same consistency relations exist, the larger is the set of models to be considered and transformations to be executed for testing correctness of preserving consistency according to a certain relation.
 This increases complexity of the tests to perform.
 Testability is also highly related to the notion of comprehensibility that we have introduced in Chapter 1, as we have also discussed for analyzability.
 The higher the number of transformations that need to be executed to detect a failure, the more complex we can expect the process of identifying the causing mistake to be (see Chapter 8).
 Testability, just like analyzability and modifiability, thus improves with modularity.